Lawn Care Tips

 Tips to grow a thicker, greener, and weed-free lawn.

 Every lawn is different, so the watering schedule should be customized.
-We want the sunnier dryer parts of your lawn to receive more water than the shady wet areas.
-As your local lawn care professionals, we can always help you determine what your water schedule should be.
+We want the sunnier dryer parts of your lawn to receive more water than shady or wet areas.

 Your irrigation system should be turned on, mid to late May.
 It should be scheduled to run one day per week, then increase the days as we go into the summer season.
 Again, our goal is to water deep and infrequent.
 If your lawn needs more water in the heat of the summer, increase your zone times to 45 minutes per zone.
 Then if it is still not green add additional days.
 During the summer, we suggest 1 ½” of water per week, you can measure this by placing a bowl outside and determine how much water your system is putting out.

 Diseases in your lawn can happen at any time of the year based on the different weather conditions we see in the New Jersey area.
 The best ways to prevent lawn disease is:

 Simply understanding your irrigation system so you can make needed adjustments throughout the year is important.

-For a healthy attractive lawn, mowing and maintenance are one of the most important factors.
+For a healthy attractive lawn, mowing and maintenance are some of the most important factors.
 A few tips for mowing your lawn correctly:

 Thatch occurs naturally but will increase rapidly when using a low-quality fertilizer.
 A layer of thatch is made up of decomposed grass blades, stems, and roots, and in small amounts is beneficial to your lawn.
 Thatch can create many problems when the layer exceeds ½” thick, it will prevent water, air, and fertilizer from penetrating the roots properly.
 If the thick layer of thatch is not removed, insects will begin making it their home and disease can take over, causing damage to your lawn that will be difficult to treat.